AdobeDocs/experience-platform.en/help/xdm/ui/resources/classes.md

 >[!NOTE]
 >
->If you use the ML-assisted schema creation workflow, you can upload a csv file and use ML algorithms to generate a recommended schema, In that schema creation workflow, you do not need to specify the base class for your schema.
-To learn how ML can recommend a schema structure based on a csv file, see the [Machine Learning assisted schema creation guide](../ml-assisted-schema-creation.md).
+>If you use the ML-assisted schema creation workflow, you can upload a file and use ML algorithms to generate a recommended schema.
+In that schema creation workflow, you do not need to specify the base class for your schema.
+To learn how ML can recommend a schema structure based on a csv file, see the [machine learning-assisted schema creation guide](../ml-assisted-schema-creation.md).

 ![The Create a schema dialog with the workflow options and select highlighted.](../../images/ui/resources/classes/manually-create-a-schema.png)